Houfeng/keymaster/README.markdown

 ## Notes

-Keymaster should work with any browser that fires `keyup` and `keydown` events, and is tested with IE (6+), Safari, Firefox and Chrome.
+shortcut-key should work with any browser that fires `keyup` and `keydown` events, and is tested with IE (6+), Safari, Firefox and Chrome.

-See [http://madrobby.github.com/keymaster/](http://madrobby.github.com/keymaster/) for a live demo.
+See [http://madrobby.github.com/shortcut-key/](http://madrobby.github.com/shortcut-key/) for a live demo.

 ## CoffeeScript